awsdocs/aws-storagegateway-user-guide/doc_source/resource_vtl-devices.md

   When activating your tape gateway, you select your backup application from the list and storage gateway uses the appropriate medium changer\.
 If your backup application is not listed, you choose **Other** and then choose the medium changer that works with backup application\.

   The type of medium changer you choose depends on the backup application you plan to use\.
-The following table lists third\-party backup applications that have been tested and found to be compatible with tape gateways\.
+The following table lists third\-party backup applications that have been tested and found to be compatible with Tape Gateways\.
 This table includes the medium changer type recommended for each backup application\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/resource_vtl-devices.html)
 **Important**
 We highly recommend that you choose the medium changer that's listed for your backup application\.
 Other medium changers might not function properly\.
 You can choose a different medium changer after the gateway is activated\.
 For more information, see [Selecting a Medium Changer After Gateway Activation](#change-mediumchanger-vtl)\.